RethaBile25/RethaBile25/README.md

 - 🎓 4th-year IT student specializing in Mobile and Web development
 - 💡 Currently building *EduTaskAI*, an AI-powered mobile app to make student life easier
 - 📚 Passionate about learning new tools, especially in Flutter, Firebase & AI
-- 🧠 Always curious — from building quiz apps to exploring game physics in Unity
+- 🧠 Always curious... from building quiz apps to exploring game physics in Unity
 - 🎯 Future goal: Build tech that solves real-world student challenges
 - 📫 How to reach me *rethabilemotlatsi25@gmail.com*
 - ⚡ Fun fact *I enjoy making people laugh, dancing, and solving brain teasers*